 - I will continue submitting outsourced posts 2 times weekly.

 - I did reach the goal of reaching 1500 for this period.
-So for the 9 month mark 2000 visitors monthly is my goal.
+So for the 9-month mark, 2000 visitors monthly are my goal.

 - I did reach the 10 monthly sales although I had a little dip in August.
 Reaching 20 monthly sales going into the colder months is my goal.